Catrobat/Catroweb/doc/current/authentication.md

 ## Retrieve the upload token of a user
 >

-Given I have the HTTP Request:
+Given The HTTP Request:

 | Method | POST |
 | --- | --- |
 | Url | /pocketcode/api/loginOrRegister/loginOrRegister.json |

-And I use the POST parameters:
+And The POST parameters:

 | name | value |
 | --- | --- |
 | registrationUsername | Catrobat |
 | registrationPassword | 12345 |

-When I invoke the Request
+When The Request is invoked

-Then I will get the json object:
+Then The returned json object will be:
 ```json
 {
   "token": "cccccccccc",